 Assuaging Aceh

-The Nobel Committee recalls that in 2005 Ahtisaari and his Crisis Management Initiative (CMI) were central to the solution of the complicated matter of the Indonesian province of Aceh’s bid for independence.
+The Nobel Committee recalled that in 2005 Ahtisaari and his Crisis Management Initiative (CMI) were central to the solution of the complicated matter of the Indonesian province of Aceh’s bid for independence.
 CMI was asked to facilitate talks between the Indonesian government and the Free Aceh Movement (GAM).

 The first round of negotiations, actually the first face-to-face meeting between the parties since May 2003, took place in Helsinki in January 2005.
 Subsequent rounds of talks were held in February, April and May.